OscarDeDios/OscappsAccordion/README.md

 instance.closeAll()
 ```

-#### toggle (indexSection)
+#### toggle (indexSection, allowMultiple)

 Open the section specified in the parameter if it's closed, or closes it if it's open.
+It's possible to force the opening of the section without close other active section's even the accordion was not created as multiple selection.
+To do this pass true as second parameter (by default is false).

 ```javascript
 instance.toggle(2)